OperaVaria/unit-converter-web/docs/README.md

 literature, their source is duly noted and verifiable in the unit database.
 The short information notices on the interface provide the user with the basic context of the selected unit or unit system.

+The unit converter is available with both English and Hungarian interfaces.

+## Database

 Currently the database features mostly unit systems connected to the historical Austria and Hungary, as well as the Ancient Greek and Roman measurements; however any unit system can be implemented, and their addition is continuous.
 All modern metric and relevant Anglo-American units are present for reference.

-The application is available with both English and Hungarian interfaces.
+The contents of the database is accessible separately in the "database" folder in either sqlite, csv, or json formats.

+## Technical background

 Our project is built on the Flask web framework, with a Python backend and a conventional HTML-CSS-JS frontend.
 No external website templates were utilized.
 The application relies greatly on the Jinja template engine in